-Cloud Security can be defined as any process, system, or software designed to protect applications and data that are delivered or stored on a cloud-based system.
-The primary difference between more traditional business security and cloud security is that the organizational strategy to protect applications and data must evolve to stop data or personal information theft in general, rather than simply protecting the assets that reside on-premise.
+Cloud Security can be defined as any process, system, or software designed to protect applications and data that are delivered or stored on a cloud based system.
+The primary difference between more traditional business security and cloud security is that cloud security has evolved to stop data or personal information theft in general, rather than simply protecting the assets that reside on-premise.

-Cloud Security solutions have evolved much in the last 5 years.
-Among the functions that are included in a robust cloud security solution include:
+Cloud Security has evolved much in the last 5 years.
+Among the functions that are included in a robust cloud security environment:

 - Identity Management